 These Mint Chocolate Cupcakes prove that chocolate and mint simply belong together.

+Plus, I have such positive memories surrounding that specific flavor combination.
 I remember as a kid my family took a cruise vacation.
 Every night when we were done with our activities on the ship, we’d come back to our room and discover our towels were folded in the shape of various animals and there were chocolate mints left on our beds.

 My memories of chocolate mint goodness also include selling Thin Mint Girl Scout Cookies in my neighborhood, going door to door with my dad.
-There was one neighbor who loved the cookies so much she’s always buy an entire case, getting me closer to the coveted selling prize.
+There was one neighbor who loved the cookies so much she’d always buy an entire case, getting me closer to the coveted selling prize.

-I wonder how much being a Girl Scout taught me about entrepreneurship now that Handle the Heat has been my full time business for years?!
+I wonder how much being a Girl Scout taught me about entrepreneurship now that Handle the Heat has been my full-time business for years?!
 Kind of crazy to think about.

 How to Make Mint Chocolate Cupcakes

 The cupcakes themselves use both bittersweet chocolate AND Dutch-process cocoa powder for as much chocolate flavor as possible.
 I haven’t tried a different baking chocolate in these cupcakes.
 More on the cocoa powder just below.